daytonn/sublime/KEYMAP.md

   }
   ```

-  Find and Replace in project by default
+  Find and Replace in project by default `⇧⌘F`

   ```js
   {